materials-commons/mccli/doc/source/manual/up_down_globus.rst

     ------------------------------------ | --------- | -------- | ------------------- | -------------------------- | --------------------------------
     c127a968-57b1-11eb-87bb-02187389bd35 | SUCCEEDED | TRANSFER | my_MacbookAir       | materials-commons-2-upload | MyProject-rivage-popish-bonze

-If a task will not complete (Status=`SUCCEEDED`), check that Globus Personal Connect is running, your internet connection is working, or check at address error messages in the `Globus transfer activity page <https://app.globus.org/activity>`_.
+If a task will not complete (Status != `SUCCEEDED`), check that Globus Personal Connect is running, your internet connection is working, or check and address error messages in the `Globus transfer activity page <https://app.globus.org/activity>`_.

 At any point before finishing the upload, you can as a convenience also open the Globus file manager in a web browser with the ``--goto`` command to transfer files using that interface.
 For example: ::